ZaferKilic/OpenMissile/README.md

 - Sending data to a remote server via TCP
 - Developed according to Teknofest Rocket Competition standards
 - Sending data from the ground station to Teknofest judges
-- Flight data recording
+- Flight data recording -- <a href="https://github.com/ZaferKilic/OpenMissile/blob/main/Images/ScreenShots/Profile.png">EXAMPLE</a>
-- Customizable interface
+- Customizable interface -- <a href="https://github.com/ZaferKilic/OpenMissile/blob/main/Images/ScreenShots/Settings.png">EXAMPLE</a>

 ## Usage
 OpenMissile uses the JSON format to parse data coming from the serial port.
 It writes the data to appropriate Tags using unique keys for each data piece.